import-pandas-as-numpy/blog-archive/content/posts/xz-backdoor/index.md

 Semgrep can act as excellent ways to amplify your sphere of influence as an application security professional or cybersecurity-inclined software engineer across a massive amoung of data.

 I'll never pretend to be a developer.
-My ability to produce code is limited at best, and I have all loose syntactic recognition of most languages aside from
+My ability to produce code is limited at best, and I have all but a loose syntactic recognition of most languages aside from
 Java and Python.
 But what I do know is that I can take a demonstration of a vulnerability, write a [Semgrep](https://semgrep.dev/) rule, and apply that knowledge across virtually any codebase that I'd be interested in.